Project-OpenBytes/portex/docs/source/schema/complex_types/tensor.rst

  tensor
 ########

-The ``tensor`` type represents a N-dimensional array which all elements in it have the same type.
+The ``tensor`` type represents an N-dimensional array in which all elements have the same type.

 |  Type ``tensor`` has two parameters: ``shape`` and ``dtype``:
 |   - ``shape`` is used to indicate the shape of the tensor.